How to Start Investing in Your 20s: A Beginner's Guide

 Step 5: Ignore the Noise

-The market will go up.
-The market will go down.
+The market will go up and down.
 Financial news will scream about crashes and bubbles.
 Ignore all of it.

 - Don’t check your portfolio daily (monthly or quarterly is plenty)